Asfandiyark007/Essentials-of-Docker/Building a Dockerized Application.md

 ```

 3) Create a `requirements.txt` file and copy paste the below.
+(Note: These are old version and have a lot of vulnerabilities- only for testing)
 ```sh
 Flask==2.0.3
 Werkzeug==2.0.3